Prague Experience logoPrague tourist information & travel guide logo

 The gallery, named after the Prague painter Robert Guttmann (1880-1942), hosts temporary exhibitions focusing on Jewish life, the persecution of Bohemian and Moravian Jews during the Second World War, Jewish monuments in Czechia, and the Jewish presence in contemporary visual art.

-The Jewish Museum in Prague was established in 1906, with the aim to preserve valuable artifacts from Prague synagogues and other historic buildings demolished in the partial redevelopment of the Jewish Quarter at the turn of the 20th century.
+The Jewish Museum in Prague was established in 1906, with the aim to preserve valuable artifacts from Prague synagogues and other historical buildings demolished in the partial redevelopment of the Jewish Quarter at the turn of the 20th century.

-Following the Nazi invasion in 1939, the museum was abolished.
+Following the Nazi invasion of 1939, the museum was abolished.
 But it was subsequently re-established by the Prague Jewish community in 1942, with Nazi approval, with the aim to preserve Jewish heritage.
 It was renamed the Central Jewish Museum, and became a shelter for the remainder of World War II for liturgical objects, books and archival documents from the defunct Jewish communities.

 In 1950, the communist state took control and severely restricted its research and preservation work, and limited the extent of its displays.